usds/SME-QA-Website/pages/phases/job-analysis/defining-competencies.md

 > *Customer Support: Works with customers to assess needs, provide information or assistance, and resolve their problems.
 Shows commitment to providing quality products and services.*

 When defining your competencies, you may find it helpful to refer to existing competency definitions and frameworks like the OPM qualification standards.
 SMEs can edit those definitions to match the requirements your workshop group has determined are necessary for your posted position.
+Resume reviewers and interviewers must be able to clearly and objectively evaluate an applicant against these competencies.

 #### Weighting competencies